dheerajutradi7/rnaseq-learning-project/README.md

 ## Overview
 This project analyzes bulk RNA-seq data from the glioblastoma cell line **BT935**, profiling gene expression across four conditions to study how blocking mitochondrial pyruvate metabolism (**UK5099**) affects the transcriptional response to standard chemoradiation therapy (**TMZRT** — Temozolomide + Radiotherapy).

+## Project Nature

+This is a **practice / learning project** built entirely on publicly available data (SRA BioProject PRJNA1065856).
+It was created to demonstrate a complete, reproducible bulk RNA-seq analysis pipeline — from raw reads to biological interpretation — as a portfolio piece.
+No original wet-lab data was generated; all credit for the underlying dataset belongs to the original submitters (University of Manitoba).

 **Design:** 2x2 factorial, n=3 per group, 12 samples total.

 | Group | Treatment | Drug |